andreasmuelder/protocol/README.md

 This api anticipates the usage of some third party tools.
 The authentication is built with [FusionAuth](https://fusionauth.io/) or any other oauth2 / openid compatible authentication endpoint in mind.

+## Docker

+We provide some docker image for maintenance and convenience:

 ## Maintainers

 - Felix Klauke <[felix@klauke-enterprises.com](mailto:felix@klauke-enterprises.com)>